Wrestling Heritage welcomes memories, further information and corrections.

 The practices we later associated with Joint Promotions, to limit the work opportunities of the wrestlers, were common place long before the promoters formally constituted Joint Promotions, even before the BWPA, as illustrated in the contractual obligation sent to wrestlers by Norman Morrell in 1946.
 Furthermore wrestlers working for the group were prohibited from working within a ten mile radius of any of the halls at which they promoted.

 Hostilities arose between members of the new Association and those who were excluded.
 In Aberdeen local promoter Alex Bannerman complained, in August, 1949, that he was being pushed out of business by the new organisation.
 Both Bannerman and Relwyskow Promotions had promoted in Aberdeen for some years.
 Bannerman said he had attempted to join the new organisation but his letters had gone without reply.
 He contended that the new organisation’s intention was to divide the country into areas and prevent wrestlers from working for non members of the organisation.
-His prediction turned out to be spot on, though the BWPA and it’s 1952 successor, despite their vigorous efforts, failed to eliminate the opposition promoters.
+His prediction turned out to be spot on, though the BWPA and it’s 1952 successor, Joint Promotions, despite their vigorous efforts, failed to eliminate the opposition promoters.

 19281